 Best Budget: Purina ONE SmartBlend True Instinct Natural With Real Turkey & Venison Adult Dry Dog Food

 Some of the high-end dog foods on the market can take a serious bite out of your wallet, but don’t worry: There are plenty of lower-cost options that still prioritize the nutrients your pitbull needs to stay healthy.
-Purina ONE SmartBlend costs just over $30 for a 27.5-pound bag, but its 30 percent protein recipe provides the muscle support you’ll want when selecting dog food for your pit.
+Purina ONE SmartBlend is moderately priced for a 27.5-pound bag, but its 30 percent protein recipe provides the muscle support you’ll want when selecting dog food for your pit.
 The first ingredient is turkey—the real kind, as the food is free of poultry by-products—and its formulation does away with artificial flavors and preservatives.
 Meanwhile, glucosamine found naturally in turkey meat provides joint support for your pitbull’s active lifestyle.

 Beyond its 30 percent protein formulation, Purina ONE SmartBlend consists of 17 percent fat, 3 percent fiber, and 12 percent moisture.
 Customers write that it has helped their pitbulls grow thanks to the amount of protein present, and has also solved problems like gas and upset stomach.
 While this food does contain grain, it still prioritizes meat as its main ingredient.

 Best for Puppies: Taste of the Wild High Protein Real Meat Recipe Dry Dog Food